Political ideologies in the United States: Monarchism

 Before the American Revolution, the Thirteen Colonies were ruled by the Crown of Great Britain.
 The Founding Fathers of the United States largely rejected monarchism in favor of republicanism, and the Revolutionary War was fought to free the colonies from monarchy.
 About one-fifth of Americans during the revolution were part of the loyalist faction that wished to remain a monarchy under the British crown, and after the United States became an independent country, thousands of loyalists emigrated to Britain or to other colonies.
 Following the revolution, some individuals supported the continuation of monarchism in the United States.
 Most notably, Alexander Hamilton proposed an elective monarchy as the American system of government, favoring a strong executive with lifetime rule.
 Other supporters of monarchism at the time include the military officers that advocated in the Newburgh letter that George Washington become a monarch and the alleged Prussian scheme that sought to put the United States under the rule of Prince Henry of Prussia.

 No major monarchist movements have emerged since the 18th century.
 The Constantian Society advocated monarchy in the late 20th century, but it did not see mainstream success.
-Elements of monarchism still exist, however, in the function of the United States presidency.
+Elements of monarchism still exist in the function of the United States presidency.
 The office had many of its functions based on those of the British monarch, including its status as a unitary executive, its capacity over foreign affairs, and powers such as the presidential veto.
 Dark Enlightenment, a fringe neoreactionary movement that emerged in the late 2000s whose adherents include Curtis Yarvin, Peter Thiel, and Steve Bannon, largely rejects democracy and advocates for the implementation of either an absolute monarchy or a style of governance similar to a monarchy.